GMBog/Workshop2025-greenfeedr/README.md

-# greenfeedr R Package Trining Session
+# greenfeedr R-Package Training Session

 This repository provides training on handling and analyzing GreenFeed data using the **greenfeedr** R-package.
 The course is designed for individuals with prior experience with the GreenFeed system who want to master the usage of the **greenfeedr** package and gain hands-on training in processing GreenFeed data.